League of LegendsNews

 Before we talk about vision denial, we must first know what the main types of vision denial are.
 The first and most obvious way of denying vision is by purchasing and placing Control Wards around the map.

-Warding during Laning Phase
+Warding During the Laning Phase

 Warding during the laning phase is crucial to playing safe.
 It can directly dictate how you play and how useful you will be for the rest of the game.
 Every laning phase tends to have the same basic concept, however, there are a ton of different scenarios that you have to adapt to.

 If you’re pushing against the enemy and are safe to continue doing so, you can place your Control Ward offensively in the river bush.
+This is a great place to ward because it can give you information and time to back off if the enemy ganks your lane.
+I would only recommend using your Control Ward in this position if you’re pushing though.

-It is important to note that you shouldn’t be wasting wards and you should not place a Control Ward in a place that is likely to be instantly cleared.
+If you’re not pushing, then it’s not worth warding here as it will get cleared quickly. you shouldn’t be wasting wards and you should not place a Control Ward in a place that is likely to be instantly cleared.
 Only place a Control Ward in the (bot side) river, if it is going to stay up for at least a little while.
 If a Control Ward gets cleared instantly by the enemy bot laners then you should not place it there in the future.

 Here are some places you can place Control Wards if you’re pushing as the Blue Team.
 If you are not pushing, then you should not ward offensively in your lane, but instead- in the river.